housten/customizingCopilot/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Hangman Game

+## 🎯 Objective

-Build the classic word-guessing game using Python strings, loops, and user input.
+Build a classic Hangman word-guessing game in Python.
+Practice using strings, loops, conditionals, and random selection to create an interactive game.

-## � What You'll Build
+## 📝 Tasks

+### 🛠️	Create the Hangman Game

+#### Description
-Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.
+Write a Python program that lets a player guess letters to reveal a hidden word.
+The player has a limited number of incorrect guesses before the game ends.

-**Skills practiced:** String manipulation, loops, conditionals, random selection

-## ✅ Must Have's

-Your game must:
+#### Requirements
+Completed program should:

-- Randomly select words from a predefined list
+- Randomly select a word from a predefined list
+- Accept single-letter guesses from the user
-- Accept letter guesses and show current progress (_ _ _ format)
+- Display the current progress (e.g., _ _ a _ _ _)
-- Track incorrect guesses remaining
+- Track and display the number of incorrect guesses remaining
-- End when word is guessed or attempts exhausted
+- End the game when the word is guessed or attempts are exhausted
-- Display win/lose messages
+- Show a win or lose message at the end

+### 🛠️	Add Extra Features (Optional)

+#### Description
+Enhance your Hangman game with additional features to make it more fun or challenging.

+#### Requirements
+Completed program could:

+- Show previously guessed letters
+- Allow the player to guess the whole word
+- Use a larger or themed word list
+- Add ASCII art for the hangman